• Skip to primary navigation

 Sharon’s tips:

-• You can also make this dish up to 24 hours ahead and reheat before serving.
+• You can also make this side dish up to 24 hours ahead and reheat it on the stove or in the microwave before serving.

-• Fresh cooked or frozen beans can be substituted in this recipe, but you will have to add about one-half cup of water or chicken broth to make up for the lack of liquid.
+• Fresh or frozen green beans can be substituted in this recipe, but you will have to add about one-half cup of chicken or vegetable broth to make up for the lack of liquid.
+Raw beans will need to be cooked in boiling water for eight to ten minutes on the stove or covered and microwaved for about five to six minutes.

-Other popular Southern-style vegetable side dish recipes include Fried Cabbage, Collard Greens, Squash Casserole, Fried Sweet Corn, Tomato Pie, Baked Tomato Casserole, Succotash, and Fried Green Tomatoes.
+Other popular Southern-style vegetable side dish recipes you might enjoy include Southern Fried Cabbage, Southern Collard Greens, Southern Squash Casserole, Fried Sweet Corn, Classic Southern Tomato Pie, Baked Tomato Casserole, Southern White Acre Pea Succotash, and Fried Green Tomatoes.

 If you need more menu ideas, here is a link to all of my side dish recipes.